IPL 2022: Driven Rajasthan Royals feature in first final since 2008 in a bid to honour Shane Warne

 Before Rajasthan Royals started their campaign in the Indian Premier League 2022, Director of Cricket Kumar Sangakkara had predicted in a media interaction that the first century for the team would perhaps come from Jos Buttler.
-Little he could have known that his team’s opener would end up scoring four centuries in the season, the joint-most by any player in the IPL in one edition, to guide their team to the final.
+Little could he have known that his team’s opener would end up scoring four centuries in the season, the joint-most by any player in the IPL in one edition, to guide their team to the final.

 However, he did know that the squad that they had pieced together in the mega-auction was a well-rounded one.
 And, that perhaps, is the reason RR overcame the drought after fourteen long years to make it to the final this season to take on Gujarat Titans.